sachinsdate/lip-movement-net/README.md

 ```bash
       python lip_movement_net.py -go <path to grid_options.csv>
 ```
-      Refer to scripts/generate_grid_options.bat for an example
+   Refer to [generate_grid_options.sh](scripts/generate_grid_options.sh) for a sample command.
 2. Run the following command to run the trainer in grid search mode:
 ```bash
    python lip_movement_net.py -go <path to grid_options.csv> -gr <path to grid results output CSV file> -i <path to sequences dataset directory>
 ```
-   Refer to scripts/train_using_grid_search.bat for an example
+   Refer to [train_using_grid_search.sh](scripts/train_using_grid_search.sh) for a sample command.

 ## Extending the network to detect other classes of lip motion
 Follow these steps to extend the network to detect other classes such **laughing, smiling, chewing etc**:
-1. In prepare_training_dataset.py, add class strings such as 'chew', laugh', 'smile' to the class_hash dictionary. for e.g.: class_hash = {'other': 0, 'speech': 1, 'chew': 2, 'laugh': 3}
+1. Get data for various facial action units of interest.
 2. Organize your training videos dataset as described earlier in this readme.
 3. Run the following command to create the training data:
 ```python
    python prepare_training_dataset.py -i <path to input directory> -o <path to output sequences dataset directory>
 ```
-4. In lip_movement_net.py, add the same class strings such as 'chew', laugh', 'smile' to the class_hash dictionary. for e.g.: class_hash = {'other': 0, 'speech': 1, 'chew': 2, 'laugh': 3}
+4. In lip_movement_net.py, add the action unit class strings such as 'chew', laugh', 'smile' to the CLASS_HASH dictionary. for e.g.:
+CLASS_HASH = {'other': 0, 'speech': 1, 'chew': 2, 'laugh': 3}.
+Make sure the strings added to CLASS_HASH **exactly match** the names of the various action class directories in your dataset directory.
-5. Run the trainer (or the grid search version) on the dataset created in step (3) so as to generate the model.
+5. Run the trainer (or the grid search version) on the dataset you created in step (3) so as to generate the model.
 6. Test the model on your test video files, or on the output of a webcam.

 ## Why focus only on lip separation for detection speech, and not on other kinds of lip motions?
 And, what exactly is the detector learning?